 These 4 Things Have Helped Balance My Life

-Like many of you, when I started back to work, I was in search of conquering the ever popular phrase “work-life balance.”
-I am an achiever, so I figured I could find it, define it, and then achieve it.
-I could juggle all the balls at once with none of them falling.
-However, over the years, God has brought me to a different place—a place of abandon.
-A place of realizing that there is really is no such thing as equally balancing both, and in this realization there is great freedom and rest.
+When I went back to work full time, I was determined to conquer the ever-popular phrase “work-life balance.”
+I figured I could do it all and do it well!
+I wanted to juggle all the balls at once with none of them falling.
+However, after many years of working, God has brought me to a place of realizing that there is no such thing as equally balancing work and life.
+This truth has brought me freedom and rest.

-After eight years of trying to balance a teaching job, my marriage, parenting four kids, church, extended family, friendships, and housekeeping chores, I’ve come to learn that there is no such thing as balancing life.
+After 11 years of seeking to balance my teaching job, marriage, parenting four kids, church commitments, extended family, friendships, and housekeeping chores, I’ve come to learn that there is no such thing as “balance.”
 Rather, there are seasons for everything.

 1. Fluidity

-Balancing a professional life as well as a personal one calls for fluidity, flexibility, organization, and rest.
+Balancing a professional life and a personal life calls for fluidity, flexibility, organization, and rest.

 2. Flexibility

-Embracing and allowing fluidity leads me to the necessity of being flexible.
+Embracing fluidity means I must be flexible.
 I have to be flexible with others when something happens outside of my plan.
-I also have to be flexible with myself when I don’t reach the list of expectations I’ve set for myself in my head.
-As my favorite Pilates teacher, Robin Long, says, “Grace over guilt.”
-I am trying to choose to live this way.
-While it’s helpful to have a plan and list, it’s important to give ourselves grace when it doesn’t work out the way we thought it would.
-Maybe rather than balancing it all perfectly, God is trying to teach us to lean on Him more each day.
+I also must be flexible with myself when I don’t reach the list of expectations that I have set for myself.
+I am learning to embrace grace over guilt.
+While it’s helpful to have a plan and a list, it’s important to give ourselves grace when it doesn’t work out the way we thought it would.
+Rather than balancing it all perfectly, maybe God is trying to teach us to lean on Him more each day.

 3. Organization

-The way I may choose to organize and balance all that’s on my plate comes from taking the time to stop and pay attention to what God is saying and where He is directing me that day.
+When we organize our time, we must stop and pay attention to what God is saying and where He is directing us that day.
 If one of my kids is celebrating or struggling, they get more of me that day than work does.
-If I’m overloaded at school and need to work more than usual, then work overshadows home.
-It’s not a balance.
-It’s a season.
-It’s definitely uneven, and that’s okay.
-That’s good.
-That’s right.
+However, if I am overloaded at school, then work gets more time than home.
+It’s not a balance; it’s a season.
+The time is unevenly distributed, and it is okay.

 4. Rest.